eventphone/ywsd/README.md

 ## Basic Architecture

-Ywsd based routing in split into two stages.
+Ywsd based routing is split into two stages.
 Routing stage 1 calculates all extensions that are involved in a call as well as their relation (groups, forwards, delays, etc…).
 It does not resolve the call to SIP addresses of the individual participant but only goes so far as to know on which SIP server the participant should be registered and will route calls to this SIP server.